MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **ModuleSize -** Failing module size in bytes. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **ModuleVersion** - Offset in bytes (in hexadecimal) from the base address where the failure occurred.
+  - **ModuleVersion** - Version of the fault module responsible for a crash.

   - **OfficeArchitectureText** - The architecture of the install: x64, x86, etc.